-Here is a link to a header present in another file: h2 not in the README.
+Here is a link to a header present in another file: h2 not in the index.

 And below this line, we actually include the toplevel header of the other file.